jmac006/Rshell/README.md

 Bugs/Known Issues/Limitations
 ------------------------------
-* When using semi-colons in a multiple command setting and there is a semi-colon at the end of the command line, it only prints the first command (i.e. [echo a && echo b; ls;] will not work.
-However [echo a && echo b; ls] does work)
-* when using semi-colons, sometimes the exit command must be called multiple times (about 2-3 times) to exit out of the terminal
 * Certain commands like cd are not embedded into the execvp function, so cd will not work on our terminal
 * When using semi-colons, user must use a space for the next command after the semi-colon
 * When using Hashtags for commenting, user must have a space in front of the hashtag
 * Did not use pedantic flag in Makefile since it called a single warning as an error on our array of char pointers in execvp
+* User is able to use parenthesis, however user cannot use multiple parenthesis in one command ( ex: ((echo a && echo b) || (echo c)) )